 - CHSRA Early Pole Relocation: Relocation of 196 OCS poles as part of PCEP.
 Implementing these pole relocations minimizes future cost and construction impacts.
 This scope is funded by the CHSRA. - PS-3 Relocation (Design): Relocate PS-3 (Burlingame) as part of PCEP to avoid a future conflict with the Broadway Grade Separation Project (BGSP).
-This scope is funded by the BGSP. - TPSS-2 Pole Relocation (Design): Design changes due to the relocation of VTA/BART Pole at TPSS-2 location.
+This scope is funded by the BGSP. - TPSS-2 VTA/PCEP Pole Relocation and Height (Design): Design changes due to the relocation of VTA/BART Pole at TPSS-2 location and pole height redesign for live line clearances.
 This scope is funded by the VTA. - EMU Option Cars: Exercise Stadler Contract Option for 37 additional EMUs.
-This scope is funded with a combination of TIRCP and matching local funds.
+This scope is funded with a combination of TIRCP and matching local funds. - Add Flip-Up Seats into Bike Cars: Stadler contract change order to add four additional flip-up seats in each of the two unpowered (bike) cars per trainset (eight total per trainset).
+This scope is funded by Caltrain outside of the PCEP.